j34-chapman/Guard/docs/design.md

 - Citizen selects view by category

-- Categorys to select are returned to the display
+- Categories to select are returned to the display

 - Citizen selects the category that they wish to view